school-brainhack/school-brainhack.github.io/content/en/weeks/index.md

  * What objectives do you want to achieve with the project? e.g. find differences in connectivity between two groups, replicate a multimodal brain parcellation, etc.
  * What will be the outcome(s) of your project? a short proceedings paper, a new public dataset, a new feature in a toolbox, etc.

  Each project will be presented orally and in writing, with rounds of feedback, and revised by the end of week 2.
-This project description will count for 20% of the final grade.

  There will still be time to work on training modules as well.
 You will be required to complete 3 out of the following modules:
   * [Introduction to deep learning](/modules/deep_learning_intro)